 How we choose what we test

-With a range of products on the market, what makes us choose one continence product to test over another?
-As with most of our product testing, our aim is to test the most brands on the market and what you're most likely to see in stores.
+With a range of products on the market, what makes us choose one incontinence pad to test over another?
+As with the majority of our product testing, our aim is to test the most popular brands on the market and what you're most likely to see in stores.

-We check in-store to see what's available and we survey manufacturers to find out about their range of products.
+We check shops to see what's available and we survey manufacturers to find out about their range of products.
 From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
+They then head out to the retailers and purchase each product, just as a regular consumer would.

-We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.
+We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way for better performance.

 How we test

-We send continence products available from major supermarkets to a laboratory for testing.
-We also calculate the value for money of each product by working out how much each costs based on the pack size.
+We send incontinence pads available from major supermarkets to a laboratory for testing.
+We also calculate the value for money of each product by working out how much each pad costs based on the pack size.

 Each product is tested according to the industry's Rothwell method.
 We soak the product for five minutes, drain it for 30 seconds, then roll it to express water.
 The product is then weighed and scored based on the amount of solution that it was able to absorb.

 Wet feeling score

-Layers of absorbent paper are placed on top, and the amount of solution absorbed is recorded.
+Layers of absorbent paper are placed on top of each pad and the amount of solution absorbed is recorded.
 This helps us assess how wet someone will feel when using the product.
 A high score in this test indicates someone would feel more dry, whereas a low score indicates someone would feel more wet when using the product.

 Test criteria explained